Worried About Slippage in Day Trading? Here's How to Avoid It

 How to avoid slippage

 While slippage is hard to avoid, there are several approaches that can help you avoid it.
-First, you can save yourself avoiding the volatile periods.
+First, you can save yourself by avoiding volatile periods.
 For stocks, you can avoid opening trades before or after a company releases its financial results.

 That’s because, in most cases, that is the period when most slippage happens.